mishudark/s3-parallel-put/README.md

 * `update` set the key's content if the key is not already present and it's content has changed (as determined by its ETag).

-The default mode is `update`.
+The default heuristic is `update`.
 If you know that the keys are not already present then `stupid` is fastest (it avoids an extra HEAD request for each key).
 If you know that some keys are already present and that they have the correct values, then `add` is faster than `update` (it avoids calculating the MD5 sum of the content on the client side).

 `--content-type=CONTENT-TYPE` sets the `Content-Type` header.